RamboGj/artemis/README.md

 # Artemis-SDK

-Artemis-SDK is a React library built with TypeScript, designed to simplify the integration of NEAR Blockchain functionality into React applications.
-It abstracts the usage of the NEAR-API-JS library and provides easy access to public APIs from the NEAR block explorer.
+Artemis SDK is a React library built with TypeScript, designed to simplify the integration of NEAR Blockchain functionality into React applications.
+It abstracts the usage of the [NEAR-API-JS](https://docs.near.org/tools/near-api-js/quick-reference#what-is-near-api-js) library and provides easy access to [public APIs](https://api.nearblocks.io/api-docs/) from the NEAR block explorer.

 ## Installation